fleetdm/fleet/handbook/product.md

 ## Q1 2022 product objectives

-In Q1 2022, Fleet set companywide objectives.
+In Q1 2022, Fleet set company-wide objectives.
 The product team was responsible for the product objectives that contributed to the company-wide objectives.

-The following list includes the company wide objectives, product objectives ("How?" sections), and whether or not the product team hit or missed each objective:
+The following list includes the company-wide objectives, product objectives ("How?" sections), and whether or not the product team hit or missed each objective:

 #### Ultimate source of truth